ElAbdelali/HowToProgramEarlyObjects/README.md

 6.23 (Palindrome Numbers)
 	A positive integer is a palindrome if its value is the same after reversing the order of the digits in the number.
 For example, 12321 is a palindrome, but 12563 is not.
 Write a method that determines whether a number is a palindrome.
 Use this method in an application that determines whether a number entered by the user is a palindrome or not and prints the result to the console.
+6.24 (Perfect Numbers)
+	An integer number is said to be a perfect number if its factors, including 1 (but not the number itself), sum to the number.
+For example, 6 is a perfect number, because 6 = 1 + 2 + 3.
+Write a method isPerfect that determines whether parameter number is a perfect number.
+Use this method in an application that displays all the perfect numbers between 1 and 1000.
+Display the factors of each perfect number to confirm that the number is indeed perfect.
+Challenge the com- puting power of your computer by testing numbers much larger than 1000.
+Display the results.

 6.26 (Calculating the Sum of Digits)
 	Write a method that takes a four-digit integer value and returns the sum of the digits.
 For example, given the number 7631, the method should return 17.
 Incorporate the method into an application that reads a value from the user and displays the result.